Injng/speedierwatch/README.md

-# SpeedWatcher - Educational Video Study
+# SpeedierWatch - Educational Video Study

 This is a Django-based web application for conducting a study on the impact of video playback speed on learning outcomes.